- 1 Top 5 Best Nail Guns

 How We Decided

 In order to bring you the best nail guns for woodworking and DIY home improvement and building projects, we selected a range of products including framing nailers, finishing nailers and brad nailers, aiming for versatility, safety and durability.
+If you’re looking for another tool to complete your collection, take a look at the best torque wrench too.

 For all the nail guns we considered, basic safety features were a must: that means at a minimum, a trigger safety switch, a no mar tip, so as not to dent or scratch the wood, and additionally for air powered nail guns, a dust guard and adjustable angle air exhaust to direct irritating dust away from your face.
+While you’re at it, you may want to add a best screw gun to your collection.

 For cordless nail guns, we selected only models that claimed at least 1000 shot battery life, and that used an interchangeable lithium ion battery.
 For framing nailers, we selected models with at least a 100 nail magazine, with adjustable depth and that were able to use 20-22º generic full round head nails.